Logo

 int channel, int size);

-We have removed the local functions from all six files and replaced their calls with our new generic function.
+We removed the local functions from all six files and replaced their calls with our new generic function.

-4. Checks before submiting the patch
+3. Checks before submiting the patch

 An important step before submitting a patch is to verify that it complies with the style guidelines.
 We check this using the following command: